The CON File Format Specification

 readcon-core

-This document defines version 2 of the CON file format.
+This document defines versions 2 and 3 of the CON file format; version 3 is the current version and adds required units metadata on top of the version 2 requirements.
 It supersedes all prior informal descriptions.
-New implementations SHOULD target this version.
+New implementations SHOULD target version 3 and MUST accept version 2.

 The keywords MUST, MUST NOT, REQUIRED, SHALL, SHOULD, SHOULD NOT, MAY, and OPTIONAL follow RFC 2119 semantics.